glydeck/hp_javascript_clock/README.txt

 clock to be self contained.

  * Requirements
-The only requirements is an internet browser.
+The only requirements is an Internet web browser.
 The clock seems to work with all browsers with the exception of Microsoft Interrnet Explorer.
 The clock will work but the bottom half of the HP counter does not render.